ruby-next/freezolite/README.md

 )
 ```

+> [!NOTE]
-**NOTE**: When using auto mode, the `<project-root>/vendor/bundle` folder is excluded automatically.
+> When using auto mode, the `<project-root>/vendor/bundle` folder is excluded automatically.
 In manual mode, you may want to exclude it yourself.

 ### Using with Bootsnap